Frequently Asked Questions

 Learn more about the MariBell Transmission Project

 An electric transmission system is what we often call the grid.
 It carries electricity over long distances to power homes, farms and businesses.
-The proposed MariBell Transmission Project will strengthen the Upper Midwest grid, helping ensure reliable, affordable energy for families and communities across Minnesota and Wisconsin.
+The proposed MariBell Transmission Project will strengthen the Upper Midwest grid, helping ensure reliable, cost-effective energy for families and communities across Minnesota and Wisconsin.

 Ask our